mustkem/hacker-news-ssr/README.md

 This javascript library is used for building user interfaces aka components at server side and as well as at client side.

 ## Webpack
 Webpack is used to bundle the assets of project.
-There are two seprate files one the configuration for client assets and another is for server assets.
+There are two seprate files one configuration for client assets and another is for server assets.
 Both files have diffent entry and output points.
-These both files share base configuration form a webpack.base.js file which is shared/common between both.
+Both files share base configuration form a webpack.base.js file which is shared/common between both.

 ## Babel